China Global Television Network: French journalist controversy

-In March 2021, an investigation by Le Monde claimed that a supposed French journalist for CGTN named "Laurène Beaumond" was a fabricated identity.
+In March 2021, an investigation by Le Monde stated that a French journalist for CGTN identified as "Laurène Beaumond" was a fabricated identity.
 Le Figaro disputed this, saying "Beaumond" was a real French journalist from Sarthe, but had been publishing for CGTN under a pseudonym.
 Le Figaro said they had interviewed "Beaumond", under the condition that her true identity be kept secret.

 Israel coverage

 In May 2021, Israel's embassy in Beijing accused CGTN of "blatant antisemitism" when it said that "powerful lobbies" of Jews and the "influence of wealthy Jews" in the United States were responsible for America's pro-Israel position during the 2021 Israel–Palestine crisis.

 A week after the 2023 Hamas-led attack on Israel, CGTN journalist Stephanie Freid visited Sderot and reported that during a shootout at the local police station, "Hamas fighters and their police captives were apparently killed when Israeli forces opened fire on the station with a tank."
-CGTN's report was cited by pro-Palestine outlets such as Indonesian news sites Republika and Tribunnews.com, as well as Belgian alternative media website DeWereldMorgen to support the controversial claim that Israeli forces killed their own soldiers and civilians during the attack.
+CGTN's report was cited by pro-Palestine outlets such as Indonesian news sites Republika and Tribunnews.com.